wanatpj/h_blind/README.md

 Natural picture model: Probability space over the set of images that is induced
     by reality.
 </pre>
+Just let us point out that we don't really know how the natural picture model looks like, so we will perform analysis on random picture model and then we will try to understand why the same theorems work for natural picture model.
 ## E_BLIND/D_LC watermarking system
 In this watermark system, the
 [standard black/white image](https://github.com/wanatpj/h_blind#background) is